pyrodex/homelab-inventory/README.md

 - Mobile-optimized with iOS-specific enhancements

 **Backend:**
-- Flask 3.0 RESTful API
+- Flask 3.0 RESTful API with modular blueprint architecture
 - SQLAlchemy ORM for database operations
+- Flask-Migrate for database schema versioning
-- SQLite database (lightweight, file-based)
+- SQLite database (lightweight, file-based) with optimized indexes
 - Flask-CORS for cross-origin resource sharing
+- Flask-Limiter for API rate limiting
+- Marshmallow for input validation and sanitization
 - PyYAML for Prometheus configuration generation
+- psutil for system metrics (optional)
+- pytest for testing framework

 **Infrastructure:**
 - Docker & Docker Compose for containerization